iAvoe/Az900-Module-1-2-Review/README.md

 #### ______ refers to upfront costs incurred one time, such as hardware purchases.
 - Capital expenditure (CapEx)

+#### Which of the following statements is true?
+- With OpEx, you are only responsible for the computing resources that you use

 #### Why is cloud computing often less expensive than on-premises datacenters?
-- You are only billed for what you use (OpEx)
+- You are only billed for what you use

 #### Which two factors affect Azure costs?
-- Resource Location
+- Resource Location (Different regions have different operating costs in electricity, cooling)
-- Resource Usage
+- Resource Usage (CPU, Disk size, Disk type)

-#### Which of the following statements is true?
-- With Operating Expenses (OpEx), you are only responsible for the computing resources that you use
+#### What is the difference inbetween Pricing calculator and TCO calculator?
+- Pricing calculator provides an estimate of the cost of Azure products and services
+- TCO calculator helps you assess the potential financial impact of deploying Azure

-#### You plan to build a new solution in Azure that will use platform as a service (PaaS) products.
+#### You plan to build a new solution in Azure that will use PaaS products.
 What should you use to estimate the monthly costs?
 - Azure Pricing calculator

 #### ________ estimates workload costs
-- Pricing calculator
+- Azure Pricing calculator

+#### You need to compare the costs of running an application in an on-premises datacenter with the costs of running the application in Azure.
+What should you use to assist you?
+- Total Cost of Ownership (TCO) Calculator

 #### ________ estimates the cost savings by comparing datacenter costs to running the same workload on Azure
 - Total Cost of Ownership (TCO) calculator